najmi-smile/cv/README.md

 I am very passionate about technology and love to be challenged, web development to me is the perfect combination of the two.

+I'm self motivated, driven and has the capacity to deliver on time.

 Before re-training I ran my own business as an electrical installation services for construction industory.
 ***
 # Projects